How to Start a Forex Broker Company: The 2026 Edition

 $250k+

 Other common choices include Singapore offshore company and Antigua forex license.
-Each has different rules for local directors, office presence, and reporting.
 Do not pick a jurisdiction only because it is cheap.
 Check if banks and payment providers will work with you.

 Step 2: Define Your Business Model and Execution Model